TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Results

 \subsection{RQ1: Effectiveness of Rule Parser}

 We calculated rule-parsing accuracies on 98 rules in the benchmark for five rule parsers.
-For GPT-4-KD, 71 rules can be parsed with 100\% accuracy.
-The number is further improved by GPT-4-KD-KV and GPT-4-KD-KV-SM, achieving 73 and 90 respectively.
-For GPT-4-KD-KV, only 2 rules have less than 90\% parsing accuracy.
+For GPT-4-KE, 71 rules can be parsed with 100\% accuracy.
+The number is further improved by GPT-4-KE-KV and GPT-4-KE-KV-SA, achieving 73 and 90 respectively.
+For GPT-4-KE-KV, only 2 rules have less than 90\% parsing accuracy.
 The results demonstrate that the proposed rule-parsing pipeline is effective in improving the rule-parsing accuracy.
 The performances of GPT-3.5 and GPT-3 are similar, with only about 30 rules parsed with 100\% accuracy.
 The result means that a more powerful LLM can significantly improve the performance of rule parsing.

 Table~\ref{tab:parse_rule} shows the results of average component-parsing accuracy among all traffic rules in the benchmark for different rule parsers.
 From the table, all rule parsers can achieve 100\% accuracies on the subcomponents \textit{Weather} and \textit{Time}.
 The GPT-4-powered rule parsers can achieve more than 90\% accuracies on all subcomponents while GPT-3.5 and GPT-3 perform not well on the subcomponents \textit{Behavior}, \textit{Position reference}, \textit{position relation}, and \textit{Longitudinal oracle}.
 The result shows that rule parsers powered by GPT-4 have better logical inference abilities to infer actor behaviors and positions given traffic rules that do not contain accurate descriptions for these subcomponents.

+Compared with GPT-4-KE, GPT-4-KE-(-FL) performs similarly on most of subcomponents except \textit{Position reference} and \textit{Position relation}.
+The reason is that for the subcomponents like \textit{Weather} and \textit{Time}, most of the input traffic rules already have clear descriptions for them.
+Even without few-shot in-context learning, the LLM can still extract such information correctly.
+On the other hand, for subcomponents \textit{Position reference} and \textit{Position relation}, GPT-4-KE-(-FL) performs about 3\% worse than GPT-4-KE.
+This performance disparity underscores the significant potential of few-shot in-context learning to enhance the model's task comprehension and inference capabilities, particularly for more complex semantic components.
+However, it is crucial to note that for GPT-4-KE, the absence of syntax validation and alignment mechanisms persists as a critical limitation.
+Even with few-shot in-context learning, the model continues to experience hallucination challenges when attempting to extract precise position-related information.

-A future work direction is to explore multi-modality LLM to generate more accurate scenario representations based on the text and corresponding driving image.
+LLAMA3-8b achieves the lowest accuracies on all components due to its limited parameter size, while LLAMA-70b achieves similar performance as GPT-3.5 on most of the components, which shows the potential to fine-tune open-source LLMs targeting ADS test generation tasks.
+Another future work direction is to explore multi-modality LLM to generate more accurate scenario representations based on the text and corresponding driving image.